ENHANCE-PET/PUMA/README.md

 pumaz -d <path_to_image_dir> -ir <regions to ignore: arms,legs,head,none> -m <optional for a multiplexed RGB image output> -cs <optional for a custom color selection when also -m was passed>
 ```

-Here `<path_to_image_dir>` refers to the parent directory containing different tracer images in their respective sub-directories.
+- `<path_to_image_dir>` refers to the parent directory containing different tracer images in their respective sub-directories.

-`-ir` specifies the regions to be ignored during registration.
+- `-ir` specifies the regions to be ignored during registration.
 If you don't want to ignore any regions, use `none`.
 If you want to ignore the arms, legs, or head during registration, pass the corresponding regions delimited by a `,`.
 For example: `-ir head,arms` to ignore the head and arms.

-`-m` will activate the output of a multiplexed RGB image of the combined tracer images.
+- `-m` will activate the output of a multiplexed RGB image of the combined tracer images.

-When `-cs` is passed along with `-m`, you are asked to provide a custom order of color channels for the corresponding tracer images.
-That way you can freely decide which tracer image is associated with which channel.
+- `-cs`, when passed along with `-m`, PUMA will ask you to provide a custom order of color channels for the corresponding tracer images.
+That way, you can freely decide which tracer image is associated with which channel.
 For assistance or additional information, you can always type:

 ```bash